-This Conduct Policy describes six groups of prohibited conduct for which scholars will receive interventions or consequences.
+This Conduct Policy describes six groups of prohibited conduct for which scholars may receive interventions or consequences.
 The acts of prohibited conduct are listed in six different groups, according to the degree of disruption to the learning environment as follows:

-- Group 1 lists conduct that is inappropriate. - Group 2 lists conduct that disrupts the learning environment. - Group 3 lists conduct that seriously disrupts the learning environment. - Group 4 lists conduct that very seriously disrupts the learning environment. - Group 5 lists conduct that most seriously disrupts the learning environment. - Group 6 lists conduct that most seriously disrupts the learning environment and will result in contact with the Chicago Police Department.
+- Group 1 lists conduct that is inappropriate. - Group 2 lists conduct that disrupts the learning environment. - Group 3 lists conduct that seriously disrupts the learning environment. - Group 4 lists conduct that very seriously disrupts the learning environment. - Group 5 lists conduct that most seriously disrupts the learning environment.

+• Group 6 lists conduct that most seriously disrupts the learning environment and will result in contact with the Chicago Police Department.

 This Discipline Policy is not intended to be inclusive of all possible scholar misconduct.
-The Principal or their designees are responsible for addressing inappropriate scholar conduct not specified in this Policy with appropriate consequences based upon a fair process.
+The Principal or their designees are responsible for addressing inappropriate scholar conduct not specified in this Policy with appropriate consequences based upon a fair, just, equitable and restorative process.

-The Principal or their designees have the authority to assign interventions and consequences based on their assessment of the best interest of the school community, including available school resources, the needs of any scholar or staff harmed, and the rights of the scholar engaged in the inappropriate conduct, in alignment with this Student Conduct Policy.
-The interventions and consequences listed for each Group may be imposed.
-The appropriate discipline to impose will be assessed on a case-by-case basis and all out-of-school discipline will be determined based on the procedures listed below.
+The Principal or their designees have the authority to assign interventions and consequences based on their assessment of the best interest of the school community, including available school resources, the needs of any scholar or staff harmed, and the rights of the scholar engaged in the inappropriate conduct, in alignment with this Student Code of Conduct Policy.
+The interventions and consequences listed for each Group are guidelines.
+The appropriate discipline to impose will be assessed on a case-by-case basis according to established Student Code of Conduct Policy and progressive disciplinary actions.